godaddy/eslint-plugin-i18n-json/README.md

 ## Disclaimer

-- **None of the translations in the examples provided reflect actual GoDaddy translations.** They were just created using Google Translate for example sake 😉.
+- **None of the translations in the examples provided reflect actual GoDaddy translations.** They were just created using Google Translate for example's sake 😉.

 ## Special Thanks 👏
   - Jest platform packages